NC717/Corporacion-Favorita-Kaggle/README.md

 # Corporation-Favorita-Kaggle

 This repository contains an initial exploratory analysis of the datasets provided for the "Corporación Favorita Grocery Sales Forecasting" Kaggle competition.
-Here is the competition link:
+The analysis is done in R. Here is the competition link:

 https://www.kaggle.com/c/favorita-grocery-sales-forecasting